Dilnuka/pdf_compare_ai_tool/prompt.md

 {pdf_b_text}

 TONE & STYLE
-- Clear, professional business English; confident, analytical voice
+- Clear, professional business English; confident and analytical tone
-- No repetition or informal wording
+- Fact-driven, concise, structured technical language
+- Natural enterprise reporting tone (not chatty or conversational)
+- Do not repeat content, avoid filler language

+STRICT ACCURACY RULES
-- Do not hallucinate: only use information found in the provided PDFs
+- Do not hallucinate.
+Only use information present in the PDFs
+- If a field is missing, use: Not specified
+- Correct OCR/spacing issues if needed
+- Preserve units (mm, g, kg, pcs) when present
+- Do not invent units; if unit missing, mark: Not specified
+- Never add features or data not explicitly shown
+- Convert "-" or blank values to: None
+- Ensure clean, aligned tables — no formatting glitches

+OUTPUT FORMAT
-STRUCTURE (follow exactly in this order)
+(return EXACTLY in this structure)

 # ✅ Automated Comparison Summary — Product Specification Docs

 ## Document Overview
-Provide a table with the following fields when available.
-If a value is missing, write "Not specified".
 | Field | Product A | Product B |
 |---|---|---|
 | Brand |  |  |